-Upon closing of this offering, we will have outstanding an aggregate of 25,399,265 shares of common stock, assuming no exercise of options or warrants that were outstanding as of October 31, 2007 and that the underwriters do not exercise their over-allotment option.
-Of these shares, the 7,692,308 shares sold in this offering will be freely transferable without restriction or registration under the Securities Act, except for any shares purchased by one of our existing "affiliates," as that term is defined in Rule 144 under the Securities Act, who may sell only the volume of shares described below and whose sales would be subject to additional restrictions described below.
-The remaining 17,706,957 shares of common stock will be held by our existing shareholders and will be considered "restricted securities" as defined in Rule 144.
-Restricted securities may be sold in the public market only if registered or if they qualify for an exemption from registration under Rules 144, 144(k) or 701 of the Securities Act, as described below.
+Upon closing of this offering, we will have outstanding an aggregate of October 15, 2007 and that the underwriters do not exercise their over-allotment option.
+Of these shares, the registration under the Securities Act, except for any shares purchased by one of our existing "affiliates," as that term is defined in Rule 144 under the Securities Act, who may sell only the volume of shares described below and whose sales would be subject to additional restricted securities may be sold in the public market only if registered or if they qualify for an exemption from registration under Rules 144, 144(k) or 701 of the Securities Act, as described below.

-Taking into account the lock-up agreements described below and the provisions of Rules 144, 144(k) and 701 as currently in effect, the number of shares of common stock that will be available for sale in the public market is as follows:
+Taking into account the lock-up agreements described below and the provisions of Rules 144, 144(k) and 701, the number of shares of common stock that will be available for sale in the public market is as follows:

-- 344,284 shares, which are not subject to the 180-day lock-up period described under the caption "Underwriting", may be sold immediately upon the date of this prospectus; - 29,290 shares, which are not subject to the 180-day lock-up period described under the caption "Underwriting", may be sold beginning 90 days after the date of this prospectus; - 14,619,578 additional shares may be sold upon expiration of the 180-day lock-up period described under the caption "Underwriting", of which 6,724,898 would be subject to volume, manner of sale and other limitations under Rule 144; and - the remaining 2,713,805 shares will be eligible for resale pursuant to Rule 144 upon the expiration of various one-year holding periods during the six months following the expiration of the 180-day lock-up period.
+- shares, which are not subject to the 180-day lock-up period described under the caption "Underwriting", may be sold immediately upon the date of this prospectus; - shares, which are not subject to the 180-day lock-up period described under the caption "Underwriting", may be sold beginning 90 days after the date of this prospectus; - additional shares may be sold upon expiration of the 180-day lock-up period described under the caption "Underwriting", of which manner of sale and other limitations under Rule 144; and - the remaining shares will be eligible for resale pursuant to Rule 144 upon the expiration of various one-year holding periods during the six months following the expiration of the 180-day lock-up period.

-In addition, the shares underlying options and warrants will become available for resale into the public markets as described below under "- Stock Options" and "- Warrants."
+In addition, the shares underlying options and warrants will become available for resale into the public markets as described below under "--- Stock Options" and "--- Warrants."